Fixed Lifecycle Policy

 Originally published: July 18, 2016

 Please go here to search for your product's lifecycle.

-The Fixed Lifecycle Policy applies to many commercial and some consumer products currently available through retail purchase or volume licensing and offers a minimum of:
+The Fixed Lifecycle Policy applies to many commercial and some consumer products currently available through retail purchase and/or volume licensing.
+It provides:

 Microsoft is committed to providing products with improved security.
 Although we strive to remove vulnerabilities during development, software vulnerabilities remain a fact today and we must be prepared to respond when they are discovered.
 Microsoft advises customers to install the latest product releases, security updates, and service packs to remain as secure as possible.
 For the latest information on security updates, see the Security Update Guide.
 Older products may not meet today's more demanding security requirements.
 Microsoft may be unable to provide security updates for older products.

 The Fixed Lifecycle Policy does not apply to all products.
 To see the specific support and servicing start and end dates by applicable product, go to the lifecycle product search.

 Lifecycle phases for products under the Fixed Lifecycle Policy

 |Type of support||Mainstream Support||Extended Support||Beyond End of Support|

 |Request to change product design and features||Available||Not available||Not available|